There are many causes of pelvic pain. Pelvic pain is considered to be chronic if it lasts longer than six months.

 Non-steroidal anti-inflammatory drugs (NSAIDs) are often recommended to treat pelvic pain.
 You can buy NSAIDs over-the-counter (ibuprofen, Aleve, Excedrin) or your doctor can prescribe prescription-strength NSAIDs to you depending on your pain.

-Some therapies, like acupuncture and acupressure, have been helpful in relieving chronic pelvic pain.
+Physical therapy may ease trigger points may give relief of muscular pain.
+Other therapies, like acupuncture and acupressure, have been helpful in relieving chronic pelvic pain.
 You might also try biofeedback, a type of therapy that trains you to monitor and relax your body using a special machine.

 Although invasive techniques are usually performed as a last resort, pelvic pain can be treated by severing or destroying certain nerves that send pain signals from your organs to your brain.